-In this article we will show you, How to perform unconnected Lookup Transformation in Informatica with example.
-Before we start designing the Mapping let us look at our source table on which we are going to perform Lookup operation and the Lookup table
+In this article, we will show you, How to perform unconnected Lookup Transformation in Informatica with an example.
+Before we start designing the Mapping, let us look at our source table on which we are going to perform the Lookup operation and the Lookup table

-Employees Table inside the [Informatica Source] Database is:
+Employees Table inside the Source Database is:

 Unconnected Lookup Transformation in Informatica Example

-Before we start configuring the unconnected Lookup Transformation in Informatica, First connect to Informatica repository service.
-In order to connect with Repository service we have to provide the Informatica Admin Console credentials so, Please provide the appropriate Username and Password and click on Connect button as shown below.
+To connect with the Repository service, we must provide Admin Console credentials.
+So, Please provide the appropriate Username and Password and click on Connect button as shown below.

-TIP: Here you have to provide the Admin Username and password that you specified while installing the Informatica Server.
+TIP: Here, you must provide the Admin Username and password specified while installing the Server.

 Step 1: Creating Source Definition for Unconnected Lookup Transformation in Informatica

 Step 2: Create a Target Definition for Informatica Unconnected Lookup Transformation

-Step 3: Creating unconnected Lookup Transformation Mapping
+Step 3: Create Informatica unconnected Lookup Transformation Mapping

-TIP: Please refer Informatica Mapping article to understand the steps involved in creating Mapping.
+TIP: Please refer Mapping article to understand the steps involved in creating Mapping.

-Step 3(a): Creating Lookup Transformation in Informatica
+Step 3(a): Creating Unconnected Lookup Transformation in Informatica

-Once they pass the value, Lookup transformation will check whether the value is equal to id or not, and if the condition is TRUE then it will return the corresponding department name otherwise NULL will be returned.
+Once they pass the value, the Lookup transformation will check whether the value is equal to id or not, and if the condition is TRUE, then it will return the corresponding department name; otherwise, NULL will return.

 Step 3(b): Creating Expression Transformation